sjc5/remix-easy-mode/README.md

 ## Caveats

 - This is a work in progress.
 It's not yet battle-tested, and the API may change without notice.
-If you want to use this in production, definitely set your dependency to a specific version.
+If you want to use this in production, set your dependency to a specific version.
-- As of now, I'm building this mostly for myself, and that's why it's (1) so simple and (2) so opinionated.
+- This library is admittedly super simple and super opinionated.
 It may evolve to be more flexible over time – we shall see.
-- If you know of smarter ways to do these things without massively overcomplicating this mental model, please let me know!
+- If you know of smarter ways to do these things without massively overcomplicating the mental model, please let me know!